piposa/klipper-toolchanger-experimental/docs/toolchanger.md

  - `tool_number`: The assigned tool number or -1 if not assigned.
  - `toolchanger`: The name of the toolchanger this tool is attached to.
  - `extruder`: Name of the extruder used for this tool.
- - `fan`: Full name of the fan to be used as part cooling fan for this tool, use [fan_generic] fans.
+ - `fan`: Full name of the fan to be used as part cooling fan for this tool.
  - `active`: If this tool is currently the selected tool.
- - `mounted`: If this tool is currently mounted, the tool may be mounted but not selected.
-Some reasons for that can be that a child tool is selected, or lazy unmounting is configured.
  - `mounted_child`: The child tool which is currently mounted, or empty.
  - `params_*`: Set of values specified using params_*.
  - `gcode_x_offset`: current X offset.